 Designed by the renowned architect Peter Harradine, experience what 3,700 yards of The Track golf course has to offer.
 Located next to The Meydan Racecourse, home to Dubai’s World Cup, the richest horserace, this is one more course that has the backdrop of Dubai’s beautiful skyline.

-The Track comes with a fully equipped clubhouse featuring restaurant, sports bar and a golf shop.
+The Track comes with a fully equipped clubhouse featuring a restaurant, sports bar and a golf shop.

 STAY: Luxury on your doorstep, along with many exclusive dining and nightclub venues staying at The Meydan Hotel.
 A modern 5-star offering, overlooking the Meydan Racecourse (think Dubai Cup) with rooftop pool, gym and spa.